Protecting and promoting architecture

 dwindling stock of heritage items.

-The Society's Chairman, Roy Lumby, is a respected authority
+The Society's President, Roy Lumby, is a respected authority

 degree by thesis entitled: An Architecture of Business: Sydney's